GiladLeef/renloi/README.md

 ### Key features

-* **Simplified syntax:** Renloi emphasizes readability and maintainability with a cleaner and more concise syntax than C++.
+* **Simplified syntax:** Renloi emphasizes readability and maintainability with a cleaner and more concise syntax.
 * **Familiar concepts:** The core programming concepts in Renloi are similar to C++, making it easier for programmers with C++ experience to pick up.
 * **C++ compilation:** Renloi code is compiled to C++ code, ensuring compatibility with existing C++ libraries and tools.
 * **GCC compatibility:** Renloi leverages the power and optimization capabilities of the GNU Compiler Collection (GCC) for compilation to binary code.